simonmichael/hledger_site/src/ledger.md

 - hledger [auto postings](hledger.md#auto-postings) allow only
-  minimal customisation of the amount (just multiplying the matched amount by a constant), not a full embedded expression language like Ledger.
-(And we call them "auto" to avoid "automatic" vs "automated" confusion.)
+  minimal customisation of the amount (just multiplying the matched amount by a constant) - plus interpolation of matched text - but not a full embedded expression language like Ledger.
+  (And we call them "auto" to avoid the spelling confusion of "automatic" vs "automated".)

 - In multi-period reports, hledger expands the report start/end dates to span whole periods.